Pamplona: Geography

 Pamplona is located in the middle of Navarre in a rounded valley, known as the Basin of Pamplona, that links the mountainous north with the Ebro valley.
 It is 92 km from the city of San Sebastián, 117 km from Bilbao, 735 km from Paris, and 407 km from Madrid.
 The climate and landscape of the basin is a transition between those two main Navarrese geographical regions.
 Its central position at crossroads has served as a commercial link between those very different natural parts of Navarre.
 The historical centre of the city is on the left bank of the Arga River, a tributary of the Ebro.
 The city has developed on both sides of the river.

 Climate

-The climate of Pamplona is classified as an oceanic climate (Köppen climate classification: Cfb) with influences of a semicontinental Mediterranean climate.
-Due to global warming and stronger summer heat waves in the 21st century, it is also on the boundary with a humid subtropical climate.
+The climate of Pamplona is classified as an oceanic climate (Köppen climate classification: Cfb) with influences of a Mediterranean climate (Csb).
+Due to global warming and stronger summer heat waves in the 21st century, it is also on the boundary with a humid subtropical climate (Cfa).
 Precipitation patterns do not vary much over the course of the year, as is typical of marine climates, but both classifications are possible due to the Mediterranean patterns of somewhat drier summer months.
-Sunshine hours are typical for a location in Northern Spain, thus more similar to the oceanic coastal climate in nearby Basque locations than typical Spanish Mediterranean areas are, but rainfall is significantly lower than in Bilbao and especially San Sebastián, as well as the climate is harsher than in the northern coastal areas (colder winter lows, warmer summer highs) because of the altitude of 450 m and its inland location.
+Sunshine hours are typical for a location in Northern Spain, thus more similar to the oceanic coastal climate in nearby Basque locations than typical Spanish Mediterranean areas are, but rainfall is significantly lower than in Bilbao and especially San Sebastián, and the climate is harsher than in the northern coastal areas (colder winter lows, warmer summer highs) because of the altitude of 450 m and its inland location.

+Demographics

+As of 2024, the foreign-born population of the city is 45,079, making up 21.6% of the total population.